eficode-academy/istio-katas/005-securing-with-mtls.md

 - Deploy the sentences application and observe sidecars

-- Run the script `./scripts/loop-query.sh`
+- Run the script `./scripts/loop-query.sh` with `-g` and the gateway

 - Observe the traffic flow with Kiali